ubicity-corp/yang2tosca/README.md

 # yang2tosca

-`yang2tosca` is a [pyang](https://github.com/mbj4668/pyang) plugin for
-converting YANG modules to TOSCA files.
+`yang2tosca` is a tool for converting YANG modules to TOSCA files.
+While it is packaged as a standalone tool, it is built as a [pyang](https://github.com/mbj4668/pyang) plugin.

 A typical conversion will involve two steps: